kevinyang372/py-thumbnail/README.md

 print(file.tree)
 ```

-Structure of A Specific Function
+Structure of a Specific Function

 ```python
 b = file.search('some_name')